 Season Summary: 1980

 For the first time since 1972, Williamstown commenced the season with the same President and coach as the previous year, albeit with a new captain in 1979 best and fairest winner Neil Courtot.
 Mark Cross had moved to coach Mildura after 5 years at Williamstown, where he played 74 games and kicked 125 goals.
-The first victory of the campaign came in round 3, with a 10-point win over Brunswick at Pt Gellibrand.
+The first victory of the campaign came in round 3 with a 10-point win over Brunswick at Pt Gellibrand.
 Five consecutive victories were to follow, including a win over Werribee by 101 points in round 6 at Williamstown (Peter Enright 7 goals).
 This was the Club's 1500th VFA game.
 By round 8 the Seagulls were sitting in third position on the ladder, two games and percentage clear of Mordialloc in fifth place.
-Five losses in the next six games saw the team slip to sixth, before the round 16 senior debut game against Box Hill of Ian Fairley at the age of only 15 years and 10 months where he kicked eight goals to help the Seagulls win 25.15 to 8.9., a margin of 108 points.
-Fairley, a nephew of 1969 Williamstown premiership centre half-back Ron Page, went on to have a distinguished 217-game career with North Melbourne.
+Five losses in the next six games saw the team slip to sixth, before the round 16 senior debut game against Box Hill of Ian Fairley at the age of only 15 years and 10 months, where he kicked eight goals from full-forward to help the Seagulls win 25.15 to 8.9, a margin of 108 points.
+Senior Williamstown coach, Merv Hobbs, had invited Fairley to train and play with the Williamstown Football Club, and, in an amazing year, he played the first half of the year in the Under 19’s under coach Dave Hughes, then 4 or 5 games in the Reserves under Phillip McTaggart.
+One week later Ian was selected for his first VFA senior game as a Year 9 student at Williamstown High School.
+Ian played 43 senior games with Williamstown in the VFA, kicking 69 goals.
+In 1983 he played the first 3 games at Williamstown before officials from North Melbourne came calling.
+Fairley, a nephew of 1969 Williamstown premiership centre-half back Ron Page, went on to have a distinguished 217-game career with North Melbourne.
+The family connection runs even deeper as the trophy awarded to the third place-getter in Williamstown's best & fairest award is named after Fairley's maternal grandfather, Cec Page.

 Williamstown remained in fourth place on the table at the conclusion of the 1980 season.
 Before the final round, Mordialloc was third on the ladder with 10 wins, Waverley fourth with 10, Williamstown fifth with nine and Oakleigh sixth with nine.
 Williamstown was at home to Oakleigh and Mordialloc at home to Waverley.
 This meant the winner of the Williamstown game would displace the loser of the Mordialloc match.
 The Williamstown game was a thriller, with the Seagulls desperately defending a narrow lead to win 13.12 to 12.13.
 A fine second quarter, in which it kicked 8.4 to 0.2, set up Williamstown's win.
 Waverley, which won by 10 points at Mordialloc, was too accomplished for 'Town in the first semi-final and won 21.13 to 13.18.
 The game was decided in the first quarter when the Panthers got out to a six-goal lead at the first break, 8.5 to 2.3, aided by the breeze.
 The Seagulls were never able to reduce the deficit by any great margin and went down by 7 goals in the end.
 The match was played at Toorak Park and was the first in the VFA under two field umpires.